About the live stream

 Who is this training for?

 The online exercise is designed for companies where cybersecurity is not a core business, but who seek to develop professional skills of their internal teams.
-The training would not be relevant for specialised cybersecurity organisations, though they are very welcome to watch the live stream.
+The training would not be relevant for specialised cybersecurity organizations, though they are very welcome to watch the live stream.

 Do I need to go anywhere to participate in the training?